mariohernandez/mariohernandezio/src/blog/storybook-variations.md

 ## Principles of building components

-Sometimes when building a new component, we are not able to see beyond the use case of the component we are tasked with building.
+Sometimes when building a new component, we can't anticipage how the website will evolve with time and therefore we build components the best way possible at the time of building them.
+As time goes by and requirements change, we realize that we could have done things differently had we known about the requirements changes.
+Variations of a component give you a chance to alter how something was built without having to change your entire environment of content architecture.

 Some time ago I wrote about [principles for building components](../five-principles-for-building-better-components/).
 Rather than repeating myself, take a quick look at the article and comeback when you are done.
 You will find those principles not only apply to building new components, but also to building variations of components.

 ## Building component variations in Storybook